 Throughout the PhD program, each student will have a faculty advisor who will be the student’s point of contact and who also will be responsible for an annual assessment of whether the student is making satisfactory progress in the program.
 In their first year, this advisor will be the PhD Graduate Program Director.
 In the second and third year, each student will normally choose a faculty member in the student’s chosen research field to be their advisor.
 At the appropriate time, typically in the student’s third year, each student will choose their dissertation chair who will then be their advisor.

 At all points in the program the student must be making satisfactory progress.
 Satisfactory progress will depend in part on the precise point at which the student is working, but minimum requirements are that the student be in regular communication with their faculty advisor, attend department seminars and workshops in their field, take required coursework, maintain a 3.5 grade point average, pass required exams, and meet deadlines for proposing and defending their dissertation.
-Failure to achieve satisfactory progress will result, after consultation with the PhD Graduate Program Director, in a written recommendation for corrective action or even termination from the program.
+Failure to achieve satisfactory progress will result, after consultation with the PhD Graduate Program Director, in a written recommendation for corrective action or termination from the program.

 The student moves into the Dissertation phase upon successful completion of required course work, the comprehensive examinations, and the field exam.
-The comprehensive exams are normally taken at the end of the second year (at the end of the first year for students entering with a masters degree in economics).
+The comprehensive exams are normally taken at the end of the second year (at the end of the first year for students entering with a master’s degree in economics).
 The field exam is normally taken after the student has completed all of his or her required coursework.
 The field exam is not required of students entering in 2020 or beyond.
 Instead, those students must earn a grade of B or above in each of their four field courses.

 In the Dissertation Phase, the student must:

-- Prepare a
+- Prepare a dissertation proposal